rd-alliance/metadata-catalog-v2/INSTALLATION.md

 ## Installation

 Use `git clone` as normal to get a copy of this code folder where you want it on your file system, then enter the folder on the command line.

-Set up a virtual environment:
+Set up a virtual environment (you might need an additional package for this on a *nix system):

 ```bash
 # *nix